tandonravi/RTandon.github.io/_pages/about.md

 * Ming Hsieh Department of Electrical and Computer Engineering, University of Southern California, 08/2019-Present
   * Major in Electrical Engineering
   * GPA: 3.7/4.0
-* Xu Teli Elite Class, Beijing Institute of Technology, 09/2015-06/2019
+* Department of Electrical and Computer Engineering, Shanghai University, 09/2015-06/2019
   * Major in Electrical Engineering
   * Major GPA: 3.77/4.0